| Dietary Supplements | Health Conditions | Healthy Nutrition | Natural Remedies | Skin Care | Metabolism | Cardiovascular Health |

 8. High fat and sugar foods

-A diet rich in fat and sugar is one of the causes of diarrhea in adults and children alike.
+A diet rich in fat and sugar is one of the leading causes of diarrhea in adults and children alike.
 Toddler diarrhea can be caused by the diet and foods rich in fat.
-Occasionally bloody diarrhea can occur but by simply changing the child’s diet, symptoms will subside.
+A doctor should be contacted any time bloody diarrhea occurs in children; adults should also monitor the condition and contact a physician if it persists for more than one or two days and the diet was changed.

 IBS or Irritable bowel syndrome can cause a wide variety of diarrhea symptoms.
-There is medication and diet plans that can be adhered to which will eliminate most of the symptoms.
+IBS can occur due to stress, travel or diet.
+The symptoms can include constipation as well as diarrhea.
+There are a variety of medications as well as diet plans that can assist in the elimination of the symptoms.

 10. Colon cancer